Skip to content

 • Path must be /

-With __Host added, you can rely on the browser to check if attributes above are set in line with __Host rules and reject the cookie if not.
+With Host added, you can rely on the browser to check if these attributes are set in line with __Host rules and reject the cookie if not.

 Secure protects cookies from being stolen on insecure networks because it only allows sending cookies over HTTPS connections.
 If you haven't fully migrated your site to HTTPS, make that a priority.